kgal-pan/content/Packs/CrowdStrikeFalconSandbox/Integrations/CrowdstrikeFalconSandboxV2/README.md

 ### cs-falcon-sandbox-result
 ***
-Retrieve result data upon a file.
-NOTE - This command returns a file
+Retrieves result data on a file.
+Note: This command returns a file.

 #### Base Command